 The shop seems to have been renamed the Melba Café around 1932.
 A photograph from 1937 shows a Neon arch across the back wall, fold-up stools along the bar and, on the counter, a magnificent soda fountain with four glass shades and multiple draft arms.
 The floor is Linoleum, a stylish geometric pattern.
 Cakes are arrayed in a glass cabinet on left, with confectionery on the right, and Steven stands behind the milk bar.

 In a later photograph two local waitresses stand with Steven while George waves from the back.
 A Horlicks clock dominates the back wall.
-The photograph indicates that the soda fountain has been ‘modernised’ and the barstools removed.
-Cubicles have been fitted on the opposite wall.
-Steven ran the shop until he retired in the early 1960s—half a century in the café business.
-George’s son had it for a few years after that.
-But the next generation had bigger fish to fry.
+The photograph indicates that the soda fountain has been ‘modernised’ and the barstools removed, and cubicles have been fitted on the opposite wall.
+The brothers ran the shop until 1956, when Steven retired.
+George’s son Nick came had into the business in 1950, and when his father retired in 1961 he and his wife Irene gave the café a new lease of life with remodelled cabinets, new uniforms and, in 1956, a Haros espresso machine, among the first in Brisbane.

 Childhood memories of working in the shop dance though Nick’s account of the Melba Café: his father making rocky road; his uncle’s fingers crimping the edges of the pies; the brothers having to close the doors during the War years, especially on Sundays, because they had run out of everything.
 George was generally in charge of baking but on Saturday mornings Nick made the cakes.
 In fact, except for sporting fixtures, Nick worked all weekend every weekend until about 10pm—other than that one time when Steven let him off early because he had concussion after a football match.
 At 91, Nick Girdis doesn’t appear to be slowing up.
 His is a lifetime of activity and philanthropy that stems, perhaps, from his father’s deeply-implanted instruction: This is your country; you must serve this country.
 A dictum that began, for Nick Girdis, with the Melba Café.